 - Drying out your home

-- Restoring any fittings and fixtures like lights and kitchens
+- Restoring any fittings and fixtures, like lights and kitchens

 - Removing debris

-- Furniture, including carpet, sofas and tables
+- Furniture, including carpets, sofas and tables

 - Electrical goods, including TVs and computers